galadril/WorkspacesAdventures/.github/ISSUE_TEMPLATE/implement-news-pagination.md

 ---

 Happy coding, and let’s make the Codetropolis newsfeed more user-friendly!

+---

+This version cleans up a bit of the formatting and makes sure all information is consistent.
+Let me know if you need further adjustments!